 DataWindows have value — and are preserved as metadata

 The DataWindow is the most useful structural concept in the PowerBuilder estate.
-Its query definition, presentation layout, validation rules and update logic are read and reified as Dictionary metadata — preserving the design intent while making it framework-portable.
+Its query definition, presentation layout, validation rules and update logic are read and reified as repository metadata — preserving the design intent while making it framework-portable.

 PowerScript moves to where it belongs